dennislee22/dennislee22.github.io/docs/cml/mthread.md

     line27
     ```

-6. The outcome is however not in line with the objective of the code - the line number is not written sequentially beginning from line26.
+5. The outcome is however not in line with the objective of the code - the line number is not written sequentially beginning from line26.
 Unlike the previous outcome, the line numbers are no longer in sequence, e.g. line25 is written after line26 by ThreadPoolExecutor-1_8 and ThreadPoolExecutor-1_9 respectively.
 This is the behaviour of race condition as a result of multiple threads running the same process into the same file.
+In other words, the code is not thread-safe despite of promising performance in terms of speed.

+# concurrent.futures.ThreadPoolExecutor with Lock in Python

+Now let's use concurrent.futures.ThreadPoolExecutor module with Lock to run the code with the same objective which is writing each line number to the `output` file.

+1. Run this script.

+2. Next, check the integrity of the output.
+Run the following script to check if the code writes each line number to the `output` file sequentially.
+The outcome is good with sequential entries in place.

+    ```bash
+    $ cnt=0;for i in `cat output | grep line`; do cnt=`expr $cnt + 1` ; if [ $i != line$cnt ]; then echo $i;fi ; done
+    ```

+2. The processing time taken by Python to run the code with concurrent.futures.ThreadPoolExecutor with module is now taking longer than the code with single thread despite 10 workers/threads are spawned.

+    ```yaml
+    Job Starts: 2077114.640889352
+    Job Ends: 2077154.378118582
+    Totals Execution Time:39.74 seconds.
+    ```

+3. Now let's rerun the same test by adjusting max_workers=1.
+Ironically, the speed is almost similar to that of running the script using the default single thread process.

+    ```yaml
+    Job Starts: 2078032.097896568
+    Job Ends: 2078064.409348964
+    Totals Execution Time:32.31 seconds.
+    ```

+4. While introducing lock in concurrent.futures.ThreadPoolExecutor module ensure integrity of the outcome, it comes with  a price of lower speed because only one thread can obtain the lock at a time.
+Other threads need to wait for the lock to be released.

+Conclusion:
+At first glance, multithreading sounds promising to enhance the speed to run specific Python code.
+However, one might jump into the conclusion too soon by thinking so.
+It's all about how the code is written and what the objective of the code is.
+This outcome of this experiment shows that single thread works faster than multithreading for ensuring a high degree of the outcome.
+Multithreading is good for I/O bound task.
+Creating multiple threads also creates resource overhead.
+In a nutshell, applying multithreading will not guarantee highest performance and could backfile as it could effectuate data corruption as witnessed in this experiment.

 ---